Physical Therapy Guide to Pes Anserine Bursitis

 With pes anserine bursitis, you may experience:

-- Pain and swelling on the inside of the lower leg, 2 to 3 inches below the knee joint.
+- Pain and swelling in the region on the inner (medial) side of the knee.
 This pain may also extend to the front of the knee and down the lower leg.

-- Pain when touching the inside of the lower leg, 2 to 3 inches below the knee joint.
+- Pain when touching the inside of the lower leg, about 2 inches below the knee joint line.

-- Pain when bending or straightening the knee.
+- Pain when bending or moving your knee straight.

 - Pain or difficulty walking, sitting down, rising from a chair, or climbing stairs.